toBeOfUse/selfdiscovery/content/projects/this-website.md

 live_link_title: Live Version (do you really need this link?)
 ---

-Eventually, after developing several projects, I decided to create a website in their honor.<!--more--> This site was made with Nuxt.js.
-It makes extensive use of the Nuxt Content plugin to plug posts written in Markdown into Vue components.
+Eventually, after developing several projects, I decided to create this website in their honor.<!--more--> This site was made with Nuxt.js.
+It makes extensive use of the Nuxt Content plugin to display posts written in Markdown within Vue components.
 It is styled with Tailwind CSS.
-The initial static version of the logo on the front page was made by my friend Hannah.
+The design for the logo on the front page was made by my friend Hannah.